onigoetz/Comics-Reader/README.md

 ### On a PHP server

+First, you need
+- PHP with the following extensions: gd, zip, rar
+- Imagemagick installed on the machine. (for PDF support)
+- Access to `popen` and `shell_exec` (for PDF support)

 - Download this repository on your server in a web accessible directory
 - edit `src/php/config.php` to define the path to your images